dipabn/dipabn/README.md

 - 👋 Hi, I’m Dipannita.
+I work in Data Analytics in BFSI and I am proficient in SAS, SQL and Excel.
 - 👀 I’m interested in Machine Learning, Python, R , Tableau, Qlikview and multi cloud technology.
 - 🌱 I’m currently learning Python and AWS.
 - 💞️ I’m looking to collaborate on analytics projects using SAS, Python, R and SQL.